yamin-shihab/study-notes/grade_7/science.md

 * It moves and undergoes convection currents since magma is liquid and pulls the plates in its direction.
 * Boundaries or faults are where plates meet.
 * A divergent boundary is where plates move apart.
 These form ridges (underwater mountains) and rift valleys.
-* A convergent boundary is where plates move towards each other.
+* A convergent boundary is where plates move toward each other.
 Subduction is when a plate moves under another.
 These form ocean trenches, volcanoes, volcanic islands, and folded mountains.
 * A transform boundary is where plates slide along each other.
 These result in earthquakes and faults since the movement isn't smooth.
 * A mountain is an uplifted area of land.
 Multiple mountains in a series or chain is a mountain range.
 * A fold mountain is a mountain formed through soil folding layers (bending).
 When plates collide, it causes wrinkles in the top plate; those wrinkles are mountains.